 Vicky Simon BVetMed VetMFHom MRCVS

-Restrictions and enforced home occupation during 2020 has caused stress for us all, let alone our cats who also suffer the consequences of disruption to their regular routine.
+Recent restrictions and enforced home occupation over the last year may have caused stress for us all including our cats who can suffer the consequences of disruption to their regular routine.
 Unlike dogs, cats don’t often show their stress about new or different situations in obvious ways.
 Their mood may change, but they can also suffer from certain conditions linked to stress, most commonly cystitis or diarrhoea.
-Holistic Vet, Vicky Simon explains about cystitis which seemed to be troubling the UK cat population, more than usual, during ‘lockdown’.
+Holistic Vet, Vicky Simon explains about cystitis which seems to have troubled the UK cat population, more than usual, during ‘lockdown’.

 What is cystitis?